Periods of N-body Systems Determined Through Dimensional Analysis: Preliminaries

-\selectlanguage{english} The expansions of the form (\ref{eq:dimexp}) can be specified by dimensional matrices, where each quantity variable corresponds to a column vector giving the dimensional formula of that quantity relative to given base dimensions, in mechanics usually $\mathsf{L},\mathsf{T},\mathsf{M}$.
+\selectlanguage{english} The expansions of the form (\ref{eq:dimexp}) can be obtained from dimensional matrices, where each quantity variable corresponds to a column vector giving the dimen\-sional formula of that quantity relative to given base dimensions, in mechanics usually $\mathsf{L},\mathsf{T},\mathsf{M}$.
 For example, if the dimensional matrix is

 then the dimensional formulas are $\left[t\right]=\mathsf{L}\mathsf{T}^{-2}\mathsf{M}$, $\left[y_{1}\right]=\mathsf{L}^{0}\mathsf{T}^{0}\mathsf{M}^{0}$, $\left[x_{1}\right]=\mathsf{LM}$ and $\left[x_{2}\right]=\mathsf{T}$.
 Thus, $\left\{ x_{1},x_{2}\right\} $ is the maximal subset of $\left\{ y_{1},x_{1},x_{2}\right\} $ with independent variables, and we have $\left[t\right]=\left[x_{1}\right]\left[x_{2}\right]^{-2}$ and $\left[y_{1}\right]=\left[x_{1}\right]^{0}\left[x_{2}\right]^{0}$, so $\left(\mathfrak{K},\mathfrak{K}_{1},\mathfrak{K}_{2}\right)=\left(1,1,-2\right)$ and $\left(k_{1},k_{11},k_{12}\right)=\left(1,0,0\right)$, so (\ref{eq:t^k-1}) becomes $t=x_{1}x_{2}^{-2}\psi\left(y_{1}\right)$.